emartech/json-logger-js/README.md

 ##### JsonLogger.prototype.fromError(action, data)

 Displays an error object which formatted to fit into one line.
-The displayed line contains the stack trace, the name and the message of the error.
+The displayed line contains the stack trace, the name and the message of the error (for Axios errors, also request and response details).
 The log level defaults to error.

 ```javascript